jump toRECIPE

 Sauté the shallots until soft.

-Add the shallots, cream cheese, sour cream, Cheddar, and seasonings to the a bowl or to the bowl of a stand mixer fitted with the paddle attachment.
+Add the shallots, cream cheese, sour cream, Cheddar, seasonings and herbs to the a bowl or to the bowl of a stand mixer fitted with the paddle attachment.
 Mix to combine.

 Add the lobster meat, mixing to combine once more.